Parv-01/QML-Presentation/README.md

 # Quantum Entangled Path Presentation

 This is a code bundle for Quantum Entangled Path Presentation.
-The original project is available at https://www.figma.com/design/pZp04pcYWXicJDvovw8Oxa/Quantum-Entangled-Path-Presentation.

 ## Running the code

 Run `npm i` to install the dependencies.